oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 They are applied to logical ports, and thus are used to associate a set of rules to a port.

-They are are indeed a white list - e.g. everything is *denied* by default, and the user adds rules that allow traffic.
-As long as *one* rule is matched, the traffic is allowed.
+They are indeed a white list - meaning that everything is *denied* when the list is empty - to which the user adds rules allowing specific traffic.
+As long as *one* rule is matched, that particular traffic is allowed.

 Security group rules can match on L3 and L4 parameters, specifically on the L3 protocol, the L4 protocol, and destination ports.
 The remote IP